Ideal Mini School

 Ideal Mini School is a public secondary mini school in Vancouver, British Columbia.
 It is a complete grade 8–12 high school program.
-It is generally accepted as the "steward school" of Sir Winston Churchill Secondary, although it is run independently under the leadership of head teacher Sandra Hatzisavva.
+It is generally accepted as the "steward school" of Sir Winston Churchill Secondary, although it is run independently under the leadership of head teacher Patty Tseng.

 Entrance

 An English and cognitive skills test is taken by prospective students as part of the application process.
 Community service, grades, and extra-curricular activities are also considered.
 Interviews with candidates are conducted to further narrow the pool of applicants.

 Program

 Other than in its small size, Ideal differs from Churchill Secondary in its enriched approach to learning.
 It offers an intimate and creative environment, and utilizes an informal teaching style where teachers are addressed by their first names and student-teacher trust is held in high esteem.
 Integration among grades, expression and leadership are promoted with regularly scheduled "school meetings".
 There are six classrooms in the school, which is currently attended by approximately 125 students from Grade 8 to 12.

 Students at Ideal may join sports teams at Churchill Secondary, as well as clubs and select elective classes in Grades 11 and 12.

 Since 2008, Ideal has held an annual science fair.
 Students with exemplary projects are encouraged to advance to the Vancouver District Science Fair.
 Winners there move onto the Greater Vancouver Regional Science Fair, and then onto the Canada-Wide Science Fair.
 As of late 2009, Ideal uses the Moodle course management system to provide students with access to online learning discussions and resources.